ctu-mrs/mrs_gazebo_extras_resources/README.md

-# MRS gazebo extras resources for Gazebo
+# MRS extras resources for Gazebo

 Resources for Gazebo/ROS simulator that depends on packages (e.g. mrs_msgs, mrs_lib) inside of the MRS system.